agschwender/pilbox/README.rst

     quality = 75

 If you wish to improve performance further and are using an x86 platform, you may want to consider using `Pillow-SIMD <https://github.com/uploadcare/pillow-simd/>`_.
 Follow the steps in `Installation <https://github.com/uploadcare/pillow-simd#installation>`_ and it should function as a drop-in replacement for ``Pillow``.
 To avoid any incompatibility issues, use the same version of ``Pillow-SIMD`` as is being used for ``Pillow``.

+Another setting that's helpful for fine-tuning performance and memory usage is the ``workers`` setting to set the number of Tornado worker processes.
+The default setting of ``0`` spawns one worker process per CPU core which can lead to high memory usage and reduced performance due to swapping on low-memory configurations.
+For Heroku deployments limiting the number of worker processes to 2-3 for the lower-end dynos helped smooth out application response time.

 Extension
 =========